Games Genie

 The Top 10 Best Split-Screen Co-Op Nintendo Switch Games

 These games are ordered by how well they combine satisfying cooperation with clean, reliable split-screen on Switch hardware.
-Each entry below is a placeholder for detailed game data, while our editorial focus is on why the split-screen experience stands out.
+The rankings favour titles where independent cameras genuinely improve the co-op, not just technically support it.

 The gold standard of split-screen co-op with mandatory dual-view design and creative gameplay